pjuangph/landing_page/README.md

 This repo was made before I learned about cmake.
 I used this repo to tryout fortdepend. fortdepend helps generate the dependancies for the makefile.
 Makefiles are very particular about what is built in what order.
 You need all the dependancies built first then the main code but waht happens when dependancies depend on other dependancies.
 This is where you use fortdepends
 I also document how to install and configure your linux environment for nvfortran.

-# Contributions to Open Source Projects
+# Contributions to NASA Open Source Projects
 ### [GlennOPT](https://github.com/nasa/GlennOPT)
 This is an Optimization Framework that is similar to [CADO](http://www1.dem.ist.utl.pt/engopt2010/Book_and_CD/Papers_CD_Final_Version/pdf/01/01297-01.pdf) except it is free and opensourced.
 It can be used to launch design optimizations on a super computer with Torque or Slurm queuing system.
 This is useful for generating designs to be used with machine learning.